How to Kill Grass

 If you don’t mind a bit of hard labor, you can manually remove your grass by digging it up.
 Stop watering your lawn so that it will turn brown and die.
 Once it is dead, grab a shovel – and hopefully some friends – and start excavating.
 Make sure you know where your irrigation lines are to avoid adding irrigation repairs to your chore list.
 Even if you use other methods on this list, you may need to use some sort of excavation process to remove your dead lawn if you cannot simply let it compost in place.

-Pouring boiling water over grass, weeds or unwanted plants is an inexpensive way to kill them, but it is not the easiest method.
+Pouring boiling water over grass, weeds, or unwanted plants is an inexpensive way to kill them, but it is not the easiest method.
 First, you have to be very careful not to spill any of the boiling water on your skin while carrying it from the kitchen to your lawn.
 Second, unless you are only trying to figure out how to kill grass in a tiny area, it is going to take a lot of trips back and forth to the kitchen and a lot of time waiting for pots of water to boil.
 Also, keep in mind that this is another method that usually only kills what is above ground and will not kill the roots.

 Mow your lawn, cover it with black plastic sheeting and let the sun do the rest.
 Killing grass with solarization can take anywhere from a few weeks to a few months, but it is an effective and inexpensive option.